trxdave/ireland-rugby-quiz/README.md

 # Ireland Rugby Quiz

-View the live project here: https://trxdave.github.io/ireland-rugby-quiz/
+View the live project here: [Ireland Rugby Quiz](https://trxdave.github.io/ireland-rugby-quiz/)

 # Introduction #
 Welcome to the Ireland Rugby Quiz, where your knowledge of Irish rugby will be put to the test!
 This quiz is designed to challenge your understanding of Ireland's rich rugby history, legendary players, memorable moments, and the intricacies of the sport in the Emerald Isle.